yoctoproject/poky/documentation/ref-manual/variables.rst

          IMAGE_NAME ?= "${IMAGE_BASENAME}-${MACHINE}${IMAGE_VERSION_SUFFIX}"

    :term:`IMAGE_NAME_SUFFIX`
-      Suffix used for the image output file name - defaults to ``".rootfs"`` to distinguish the image file from other files created during image building; however if this suffix is redundant or not desired you can clear the value of this variable (set the value to "").
+      Suffix used for the image output filename - defaults to ``".rootfs"`` to distinguish the image file from other files created during image building; however if this suffix is redundant or not desired you can clear the value of this variable (set the value to "").
 For example,